 - In a large bowl, combine your chicken with 1/2 cup/35g parmesan, 1/4 cup parsley, 3/4cup/45g breadcrumbs, 1 small grated onion, 1 grated garlic clove, 1 egg, 1 tsp Worcestershire sauce, 3/4 tsp salt and 1/4 tsp black pepper.

 - Using a 1tbsp measuring spoon, scoop out the mixture and spread out on an oil sprayed baking tray (don't roll yet).

 - Using a 1/2tsp measuring spoon, scoop the blue cheese and roll into a little ball.
 Place on top of meat.
 Once each scoop of meat has a blue cheese ball on top, roll each ball into a meatball shape, making sure the blue cheese is completely wrapped.

 - Spray the meatballs and pop in the oven at 390f/200c for 20mins or until golden and the cheese just starts to leak out.

 - Using a fork, dip the meatballs in the buffalo sauce or, combine all together in a bowl/saucepan.

 - Rest on wire rack with tray or paper towels underneath (to catch excess sauce).
 Drizzle with sour cream, sprinkle with chives and pop in a celery stick.
 Serve right away!

 Quick 1 min demo!

-If you loved this Pita Chips Recipe then be sure to Pin it for later!
+If you loved this Buffalo Chicken Meatball Recipe then be sure to Pin it for later!
 Already made it or got a question?
 Give me a shout in the comments and pick up your free ecookbook along the way!